TBEMSESG/smartthings_mqtt_datalink/README.md

 ## How to start (docker-compose)

-!!!DANGER This app is provided as-is.
+[!WARNING] This app is provided as-is.
 Please audit the code and be aware that we cannot provide any support nor warranty.

 As the tool runs locally, you need a host machine with already installed docker and docker compose.
 [Link to Docker](https://www.docker.com)